jeremyevans/fixture_dependencies/README.md

 # fixture_dependencies

-fixture_dependencies is an advanced fixture loader, allowing the loading of models from YAML fixtures, along with their entire dependency graph.
+fixture_dependencies is a fixture loader, allowing the loading of models from YAML fixtures, along with their entire dependency graph.
 It has the following features:

 - Fixtures specify association names instead of foreign keys
-- Support both Sequel and ActiveRecord
+- Supports both Sequel and ActiveRecord
 - Supports many_to_one/belongs_to, one_to_many/has_many,
   many_to_many/has_and_belongs_to_many, and has_one/one_to_one associations
 - Loads a fixture's dependency graph in such a manner that foreign key constraints aren't violated
-- Has a very simple API (FixtureDependencies.load(:model__fixture))
+- Has a simple API (`FixtureDependencies.load(:model__fixture)`)
 - Handles almost all cyclic dependencies
 - Includes Rails and Sequel test helpers for Test::Unit (and a Sequel test helper for RSpec) that load fixtures for every test inside a transaction,